hedzr/cmdr/README.md

 - Walkable

-  - Customizable `Painter` interface to loop each commands and flags.
+  - Customizable `Painter` interface to loop each command and flag.
-  - Uses `WalkAllCommands(walker)` to loop commands.
+  - Walks for all commands with `WalkAllCommands(walker)`.

 - Daemon (*Linux Only*)